carpentries/instructor-training/_episodes/12-live.md

 - "Live coding allows instructors to follow learners."
 - "The mistakes are the pedagogy."
 ---

+One of the cornerstones of Software and Data Carpentry teaching is live coding.
+This section explains how it works, why we use it, and gives general tips for an effective live coding presentation.

+## Why Live Coding?

 > Teaching is theater not cinema.
 > - Neal Davis